mzazon/awesome-cloud-projects/aws/developing-web-apps-amplify/developing-web-apps-amplify.md

 Cost optimization is inherent in this serverless approach, as you only pay for actual usage rather than provisioned capacity.
 Lambda functions scale automatically from zero to thousands of concurrent executions, making this architecture ideal for applications with unpredictable or intermittent traffic patterns.
 The Amplify hosting service provides global content delivery through CloudFront, ensuring low latency for users worldwide while maintaining cost-effectiveness through automatic optimization.

 One of the key advantages of this architecture is the developer experience and deployment velocity it enables.
 The Amplify CLI streamlines the development workflow by automating resource provisioning, environment management, and deployment processes.
 Developers can focus on application logic rather than infrastructure concerns, significantly reducing time-to-market for new features and applications.
+For comprehensive guidance on serverless best practices, see the [AWS Well-Architected Serverless Applications Lens](https://docs.aws.amazon.com/wellarchitected/latest/serverless-applications-lens/welcome.html).

+> **Note**: This architecture aligns with the AWS Well-Architected Framework principles, particularly focusing on operational excellence, security, reliability, performance efficiency, and cost optimization for serverless applications.

 ## Challenge